Central alumna gives back to students

 “On my first day, walking down through the hall, I looked around and all of a sudden, I felt this electricity, a bolt just shot through me.
 I thought, ‘wow, there’s a lot of energy and spirit in here.’”

-Despite the coursework ahead of her, Patricia earned an associate degree and two years later, a bachelor’s degree in applied behavioral science from Central.
+Patricia earned an associate degree and two years later, a bachelor’s degree in applied behavioral science from Central.
 And she didn’t stop there.
 Patricia graduated from the University of Washington in 2018 with a master’s degree in social work.

 Today, Patricia works at Seattle Central, providing one-on-one advising and counseling for first-generation and low-income students and students with disabilities.